 Whichever the case, you're probably wondering about what you'll need to do about you and your family members' driver's licenses, vehicle registrations and other motor vehicle concerns.
 If so, then you're in the right place.
-We have just the information and links you'll need to keep everything in good order with the Alaska Department of Motor Vehicles (AK DMV).
+We have just the information and links you'll need to keep everything in good order with the Alaska Division of Motor Vehicles (AK DMV).

 If you are a member of the military and will be stationed in Alaska, first let us say welcome!
 We hope that you will enjoy your time here.

 If you do not plan to make Alaska your home after your tour of duty here is completed, you are not required to change your license or vehicle registrations.
 Here's more detail on what you will need to do: